-Why might my child need to see a pediatric physical therapist?
+Why might a child need to see a pediatric physical therapist?

 A pediatric physical therapist focuses on developmental skills, strength, posture and coordination of children birth through adolescence.
 If your child is experiencing any of the symptoms below, please contact us to schedule a therapist evaluation.

 - Is part of the back/side of your infant’s head flat (Plagiocephaly)?

 - Is their head tilted/twisted to one side (Torticollis)?

 - Do they have delays in gross motor skill development (rolling, sitting, standing, walking)?

 - Do you notice asymmetrical body use (uses one arm or leg more than the other)?

 - Do you see abnormal or poor posture?